Causes of Alcoholism: What are the Reasons of Addiction

 Seeking Help with Addiction

-It’s important for both patients and physicians to know the causes and effects of alcohol addiction.
+Both patients and physicians need to know the causes and effects of alcohol addiction.
 Knowledge is the most important preventative measure for someone who finds themselves at risk for developing alcoholism – this allows them to be more aware of the potential dangers of their lifestyle so they can avoid any situations that might encourage or influence them to have a drink.

 Where do calls go